News & Pointers: S-100, CP/M and related sites

 June-July 2007

-A useful site for comparative information on computer bus structures is at the Interface Bus site.
-They recently added a S-100 bus description from me .
-[Web domain not available 2008]
+A useful site for comparative information on computer bus structures is at the interfacebus.com Bus site.
+They recently added a S-100 bus description from me.
+But checking there in 2021, they seem to be some vague site about PC-related stuff.

-In June Miguel Garcia posted in comp.os.cpm: I have created a "C Compilers list for CP/M" on my website, with links, and information.
+In June Miguel Garcia posted in comp.os.cpm: I have created a "C Compilers list for CP/M" with links, and information.
 It covers CP/M-80, CP/M-86, CP/M-68K and CP/M-Z8000.
 I hope [this list] will be of some interest." the list includes Web links to obtain many of these C compliers.
+As of 2015 this site is unavailable, see my 2015 links for an update.

 Apr 2007